John Mercer

 Biography

-John Mercer is a professor for the department of kinesiology & nutrition sciences, which is the study of how the human body moves.
-He is an expert in kinesiology, biomechanics (the physics of sports), and running.
-Mercer has trained as a triathlete for more than 25 years.
+John Mercer is a professor of kinesiology, which is the study of how the human body moves.
+A triathlete of more than 25 years, he is an expert in biomechanics (the physics of sports) and running.

 A prolific researcher, Mercer recently directed kinesiology-focused studies on rehabilitation techniques like running in the water and running with body weight support, how shoe design is important to consider for children runners, and if rocker-bottom styled shoes increase muscle development in the lower legs.